bxparks/AceSegment/docs/scanning_module.md

 the logic level on the D12 pin will become inverted compared to wiring the digit pin directly to the microcontroller.

+<a name="LedMatrix"></a>
+## LedMatrix

+<a name="LedMatrixClasses"></a>
+### LedMatrix Classes

+Several `LedMatrix` classes capture the wiring of the matrix of LEDs.

+* `LedMatrixDirect`
+    * Group pins and element pins are directly accessed through the microcontroller pins.
+* `LedMatrixDirectFast4`
+    * Same as `LedMatrixDirect` but using `digitalWriteFast()` on AVR processors
+* `LedMatrixSingleHc595`
+    * Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using one of SpiInterface classes
+* `LedMatrixDualHc595`
+    * Both group and element pions are access through two 74HC595 chips through SPI using one of the SpiInterface classes

+<a name="ChoosingLedMatrix"></a>
+### Choosing the LedMatrix

+The `LedMatrix` captures the wiring information about the LED module.
+The best way to show how to use these methods is probably through examples.

 <a name="LedMatrixDirectCommonCathode"></a>
 #### Pins Wired Directly, Common Cathode